simpeter/apd/docs/lab2.md

 queries to MongoDB.
 Which ones use the storage system the most and why?

-Based on your knowledge, you can adjust a number of experiment parameters to investigate the app's performance reaction.
-For example, you can change the mix of workload operations, by editing the [Lua script](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/reserve_only.lua#L114) that generates these operations on the client side.
+Based on this knowledge, you can adjust the experiment to investigate the app's performance reaction.
+Specifically, you can change the mix of workload operations, by editing the [Lua script](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/reserve_only.lua#L114) that generates these operations on the client side.
 For example, you can execute just reservations, by changing the weights